athlonreg/ASUS-F455LD-i5-4210u/README.md

 - so on ...

 ### Changelog
+#### 2018.3.31
+- Change SMBIOS from MacBookPro11,1 to MacBookAir6,2
+- Update CPUFriend.kext for new MacBookAir6,2 SMBIOS

 #### 2018.3.30
 - Update APFS.efi extract from macOS High Sierra 10.13.4
 - Change audio card from VoodooHDA to AppleALC by hotpatch